-1 1.0 Introduction This document provides the definitions for the terms that are used in the Natural Forest Standard, Guidance, Templates and website.
-This document has referenced the source of definitions, where applicable and these sources can be found in the footnotes.
-There is also a list of acronyms that are used in the NFS Standard documents and website in section 3.0 of this document.
-2.0 Definitions Wherever the following terms appear in the Natural Forest Standard, or the Guidance, Templates or website relating to the standard, the meanings of the terms are as follows: Above ground biomass Living biomass above the soil, including the stem, stump, branches, bark, seeds and foliage1.
-(Consistent with VCS program definitions version 3.3) Accreditation Accreditation is the formal, third party recognition of competence to perform specific tasks.
+Where the following terms appear in the Natural Forest Standard, or the Guidance, Templates or website relating to the standard, the meanings of the terms are defined as follows:

+TERM DEFINITION Above Ground Biomass Living biomass above the soil, including the stem, stump, branches, bark, seeds and foliage 1 .
+Accreditation Accreditation is the formal, third party recognition of competence to perform specific tasks.
 It provides a means to identify a proven, competent validation team.
-For NFS projects, ANSI (American National Standards Institute), UKAS (United Kingdom Accreditation Services) and ISO 14064 accredited validators are approved to carry out validation of projects against the standard.
+For NFS projects, ANSI (American National Standards Institute), UKAS (United Kingdom Accreditation Services) and ISO 14064 accredited validators and verifiers are approved to carry out the validation and verification of projects against the standard.
 Additionality Additionality describes the extent to which activities, and resulting outcomes, occur as a consequence of an intervention, such as the resource flows generated from carbon certificates, made possible by the existence of a standard and market for certificates.
 A proposed activity is additional if the activity occurs as a consequence of the application of the NFS.
 The activity must be taking place as a result of the NFS, and would not have taken place in the baseline situation - defined as the absence of the Standard.
-The definition of additionality often seen in other standards - 'would the activities have taken place in the absence of the project?' - is 1 VCS program definitions version 3.
-Available at: http://www.v-c-s.org/sites/v-c not sufficient; the activities of a project are indistinguishable from the existence of the project, so framing the question in this way produces a meaningless answer2.
+The definition of additionality often seen in other standards - 'would the activities have taken place in the absence of the project?' - is not sufficient; the activities of a project are indistinguishable from the existence of the project, so framing the question in this way produces a meaningless answer 2 .
 Baseline A project baseline is an estimate of what would happen without NFS, and thus the absence of activities supported by carbon finance in the project area.
 The conditions of a baseline are described in a baseline scenario - a quantification of the expected biomass loss in the absence of the project activities.
-Below ground biomass Living biomass of live roots, excluding fine roots of less than 2 mm diameter, as these cannot be easily distinguished empirically from soil organic matter or litter3 (Consistent with VCS program definitions version 3.3).
-Benefit allocation mechanism A mechanism administered by the project to allocate resources and/or finance to local communities to help establish sustainable land management, improve living conditions and livelihoods.
-Biodiversity The variability among living organisms from all sources including, inter alia, terrestrial, marine & other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems4 (Consistent with Convention on Biological Diversity definitions).
-Buffer stock A buffer stock is a pooled stock of NFCs from projects which will not be traded.
+Below Ground Biomass Living biomass of live roots, excluding fine roots of less than 2 mm diameter as these cannot be easily distinguished empirically from soil organic matter or litter 3 .
+Benefit Distribution Mechanism A mechanism administered by the project to allocate resources and/or finance to local communities to help establish sustainable land management, improve living conditions and livelihoods.
+Biodiversity The variability among living organisms from all sources including, inter alia, terrestrial, marine & other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems 4 (Consistent with Convention on Biological Diversity definitions).
+Buffer Stock A buffer stock is a pooled stock of NCC's from projects which will not be traded.
 The purpose of keeping a buffer stock is to insure against the possibility of carbon losses as a result of unforeseen events.
-Carbon at risk The estimated stock of carbon at risk of emission to the atmosphere within a given area over a given time span, taking into account relevant risk factors such as accessibility, suitability for cultivation or extraction, and the degree of protection.
-Carbon rights holders "Rights holders" to carbon are individuals, institutions, groups or communities that have rights to the benefits (and liabilities) associated with carbon sequestration within a defined area.
-Where the 4 Secretariat of the Convention on Biological Diversity, 2011.
-Livelihood Alternatives for the Unsustainable use of Bushmeat.
-Technical Series No. 60, Montreal, SCBD.
-Available at: http://www.cbd.int/doc/publications/cbd-ts-60-en.pdf ownership of carbon benefits is not legally defined, contractual mechanisms apportioning benefits shall be acceptable.
-This can be established without a formal legal framework, although a formal legal framework defining rights is preferable.
-Carbon stock The quantity of carbon held within a pool, including aboveground biomass, below ground biomass, litter, deadwood and soil, measured in tonnes of CO25 (Consistent with VCS definitions version 3.3).
-Carbon risk map A map showing variations in the carbon at risk within the project area - see for example, Estimating Terrestrial Carbon at Risk of Emission6.
-Commercial timber extraction/logging Commercial timber extraction is the extraction of wood by commercial organisations to supply markets for timber, pulp or bio-energy.
-Commercial operations are distinguished from subsistence extraction or resource use by a combination of legal status, scale and level of mechanisation.
-Timber extraction is considered commercial when it exhibits any of the following characteristics: - Conducted by a commercial business; - Use of heavy machinery for extraction and transport; - Use of contracted/hired labour; - Construction of skid-tracks, extraction roads and landings; - Logs taken to an industrial sawmill.
+Carbon at Risk The estimated stock of carbon at risk of emission to the atmosphere within a given area over a given time span, taking into account relevant risk factors such as accessibility, suitability for cultivation or extraction, and the degree of protection.
+Carbon Benefits A project's carbon benefit is the annual sum-total reduction in CO_2 emissions to the atmosphere and sequestration of CO_2 from the atmosphere that occurs as a result of the project activities, expressed in tonnes of carbon dioxide per year (tCO 2 /yr).
+Carbon Rights Holders Rights holders to carbon are individuals, institutions, groups or communities that have rights to the benefits (and liabilities) associated